 During some of the high tides, practically the whole island is a few feet under water, though the water recedes later.

-The residents are looking into grim future where they will be displaced from their own country and will have to live like refugees in another.
-More than 3000 residents have already migrated to New Zealand and the number is only going to rise in future.
+The residents face a grim future where they will be displaced from their own country and will have to live like refugees in another.
+More than 3000 residents have already migrated to New Zealand and the number is only going to rise in the future.
 For long-timers on the island, the land does not promise any hope for their descendants.

 Though the water that the waves bring in is a major cause of worry, it's not the only one.
 The rising sea levels cause the water to rise up from below land and leads to flooding, loss of crop and disease.
 Though the coral reefs around the islands bar the water damage to some extent, if the rate of the rise in sea levels is more than the rate of coral growth, then the island will not be able to save itself.